 Much of the current third-party data activity centers around smartphones.
 Since most people always carry their phones, they are a key source of location data (anonymized information about where an individual travels) which is otherwise difficult, even impossible, to capture.

-Location data fuels initiatives that help marketers reach the right people at the right time, such as advanced audience segmentation, location visitation attribution, and real-time targeting.
+Location data fuels initiatives that help organizations improve their machine learning models to reach the right people at the right time, such as advanced audience segmentation, location visitation attribution, and real-time targeting.

 Another alluring quality of mobile data is the fact that every phone has a Mobile Advertiser ID (MAID) that effectively creates a persistent customer identity, uniting online activity (through app and web browser behavior) and offline activity (through device location).
 Once this data is anonymized, it provides valuable insights for brands.